meslater/MSImageMovieEncoder/README.markdown

 MSImageMovieEncoder
 -------------------

-This class provides a simple way of generating a movie from a series of 'images' (CVPixelBufferRefs or CGContextRefs).  **It does NOT work in the simulator (lack of HW acceleration?).**
+This class provides a simple way of generating a movie from a series of 'images' (CVPixelBufferRefs or CGContextRefs).

 You will need to include the CoreGraphics, AVFoundation, CoreMedia and CoreVideo frameworks in your project.
+Remember to weak link (called 'optional' now) AVFoundation, CoreMedia and CoreVideo if you are supporting 3.x devices.
+Call the class method +(BOOL)deviceSupportsVideoEncoding to determine if this class will work at all.
+It checks both the availability of the appropriate classes and of the required hardware (by way of checking available presets).

 Simply implement the 3 status methods and 1 (ONE and only ONE) of the optional frame provider methods.